jedelman8/nxos-ansible/README.md

 ### Creating the Configs Directory

 This is straightforward.
 A new directory will be created that will store the final config files rendered for each device in the hosts file.
 We'll create a new directory called `configs` that exists in the working directory (`mkdir configs`).

-It's location should be `/home/cisco/configs`
+>Note: assuming you are following along and cloned the repo, this directory will already exist in your working directory.

 ### Creating a Template